 The IES Abroad Barcelona Center is located in the center of Barcelona near the Plaza Catalunya.
 Features include:

-years of experience in higher education to IES Abroad, including a noteworthy teaching career in the United States, experience in student services, and a strong research portfolio.
-Before coming to IES Abroad, Dr. Alegre Alsina taught spanish language, as well as spanish and Hispanic Culture and Literature at Amherst College for 16 years.
+Dr. Cèsar Alegre Alsina has been the Director of our Barcelona programs since 2008.
+He is originally from Barcelona and speaks Spanish, Catalan, and English fluently.
+He brings more than 20 years of experience in higher education to IES Abroad, including a noteworthy teaching career in the United States, experience in student services, and a strong research portfolio.
+Before coming to IES Abroad, Dr. Alegre Alsina taught Spanish language, as well as Spanish and Hispanic Culture and Literature at Amherst College for 16 years.
 He is the author of a book on Hispanic Americans (Scholastic), and has contributed to the Encyclopedia of Hispanic Americans (BRG Oxford) and numerous articles and reviews in American and international journals.
-Dr. Alegre Alsina received his Bachelor’s degree in Electrical Engineering from Auburn university, his Master’s degree in Hispanic Literature at Auburn University, and his doctorate from the University of Massachusetts at Amherst.
+Dr. Alegre Alsina received his Bachelor’s degree in Electrical Engineering from Auburn University, his Master’s degree in Hispanic Literature at Auburn University, and his doctorate from the University of Massachusetts at Amherst.

 IES Abroad Staff

 Elizabeth FerreiroStudent Activities and DiscoverIES Specialist